dylanirlbeck/dotfiles/README.md

 ### First time setup for MacOS users (experimental)

+> Note that this section is experimental, and you should use with discretion.
+Eventually it will be idempotent.

 After cloning this repo, you can run `first_time_setup.sh` to get a copy of *my* MacOS setup (i.e. apps, packages, dock, and general settings).

 ```
 ./first_time_setup.sh
 ```

-> Note that this script is rather new and very experimental, and you should use with discretion.

-## Neovim setup

-From this point on, you'll need to install [VimPlug](https://github.com/junegunn/vim-plug) for plugin management.
-After doing so, run `:PlugInstall` inside of Neovim to install the proper plugins.

 ### OCaml/Reason